Rivian Automotive (NASDAQ:RIVN) Shares Gap Up on Analyst Upgrade

-Shares of Rivian Automotive, Inc. (NASDAQ:RIVN – Get Free Report) gapped up before the market opened on Wednesday after Cantor Fitzgerald raised their price target on the stock from $15.00 to $19.00.
-The stock had previously closed at $11.96, but opened at $16.33.
-Cantor Fitzgerald currently has an overweight rating on the stock.
-Rivian Automotive shares last traded at $15.59, with a volume of 109,785,875 shares trading hands.
+Rivian Automotive, Inc. (NASDAQ:RIVN – Get Free Report) shares gapped up before the market opened on Tuesday after Barclays raised their price target on the stock from $10.00 to $14.00.
+The stock had previously closed at $13.92, but opened at $14.27.
+Barclays currently has an equal weight rating on the stock.
+Rivian Automotive shares last traded at $14.42, with a volume of 5,518,428 shares traded.

-Rivian Automotive (NASDAQ:RIVN – Get Free Report) last issued its quarterly earnings data on Tuesday, May 7th.
-The electric vehicle automaker reported ($1.41) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($1.38) by ($0.03).
-The firm had revenue of $1.20 billion for the quarter, compared to analyst estimates of $1.15 billion.
-Rivian Automotive had a negative net margin of 111.09% and a negative return on equity of 53.55%.
-Research analysts anticipate that Rivian Automotive, Inc. will post -4.94 EPS for the current year.
+Rivian Automotive (NASDAQ:RIVN – Get Free Report) last posted its earnings results on Tuesday, May 7th.
+The electric vehicle automaker reported ($1.41) EPS for the quarter, missing the consensus estimate of ($1.38) by ($0.03).
+Rivian Automotive had a negative return on equity of 53.55% and a negative net margin of 111.09%.
+The firm had revenue of $1.20 billion for the quarter, compared to the consensus estimate of $1.15 billion.
+On average, equities analysts predict that Rivian Automotive, Inc. will post -4.93 EPS for the current fiscal year.

 Rivian Automotive Company Profile